-How to draw simple trees on a map
+How to Draw Tree Symbols on a Map

 It's really easy to draw trees on a map and make them look pretty.
 It's also really easy to get close, decide they look rubbish, and stop.
 Here's a quick method for drawing a Middle Earth style forest on a map.